Multiverse (Marvel Cinematic Universe): 2014 branch

-Peter-Three's universe

-While this universe is not shown on-screen, No Way Home also features characters from Marc Webb's The Amazing Spider-Man film series, with many actors reprising their roles from the duology.
-The version of Parker from this universe, dubbed "Peter-Three", reels from the death of girlfriend Gwen Stacy in the film The Amazing Spider-Man 2 (2014), holding himself responsible for his failure to save her, even becoming violent and rageful as a result in the years following her death.
-Two of Parker's villains, which include Connors and Dillon, are transported to Earth-616 as well.
-The official script for No Way Home refers to Parker's universe as being dubbed the "Webb-verse".

-What If...? universes

-Two alternate universes so far in What If...? have served as significant plot points to the story or are planned to be expanded upon in future projects.

 Zombie apocalypse

 In a reality first explored in "What If...
 Zombies?!", Pym rescues Janet from the Quantum Realm as he did in the film Ant-Man and the Wasp (2018), only to discover that Janet has been infected with a quantum virus which transformed her into a zombie.
-This leads to a zombie apocalypse, with many Avengers turned into zombies, including Stark, Strange, Wong, Barton, Happy Hogan, Sam Wilson / Falcon, Sharon Carter / Agent 13, Rogers, and Maximoff.
+This leads to a zombie apocalypse, with many Avengers and their allies turned into zombies, including Stark, Strange, Wong, Barton, Happy Hogan, Sam Wilson / Falcon, Sharon Carter / Agent 13, Rogers, and Maximoff.
 This reality is revisited in Marvel Zombies, in which additional characters are revealed to have transformed into zombies, including Emil Blonsky / Abomination, Ava Starr / Ghost, Carol Danvers / Captain Marvel, Okoye, while Ikaris, immune, fights endlessly to keep Captain Marvel from infecting outer space.

 Ultron's conquest

 The episode "What If...
 Ultron Won?" of the first season of What If...? is centered on an alternate universe where Ultron transfers his consciousness into the Vision's body, acquires the Infinity Stones from Thanos, and wipes out all life in the universe.
 This leads into the first-season finale, "What If... the Watcher Broke His Oath?", in which the Watcher assembles six multiversal characters from the previous episodes to the Guardians of the Multiverse, and Ultron is defeated.
 The animators used an artistic effect called the Kirby Krackle in these two episodes to demonstrate the multiversal power of Ultron and the Watcher, which Bradley was adamant on including due to it never having been used before in the MCU.